-Leica CL versus Sony A77 II
+Leica CL vs Sony A77 II

 The Leica CL (Typ 7323) and the Sony Alpha SLT-A77 II are two digital cameras that were revealed to the public, respectively, in November 2017 and May 2014.
 The CL is a mirrorless interchangeable lens camera, while the A77 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is considerably larger (46 percent) than the Leica CL.
 Moreover, the A77 II is substantially heavier (61 percent) than the CL.
 It is noteworthy in this context that the A77 II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.